-As the power of the average smartphone grows stronger and more capable so does the potential for distraction in the classroom.
-With so many powerful apps and games, it is easy to see how students would have a hard time putting their phones away.
-While confiscating or removing phones from the classroom is one approach, it might not always be the most effective.
-That is why more and more teachers are experimenting with ways to use cellphones and the powerful apps that they hold within their lesson plans.
-Continue reading to discover and learn just how some teachers are succeeding.
+As mobile learning becomes more and more popular, so does the potential for distraction in the classroom.
+With so many captivating apps and games, it is easy to see how students would have a hard time putting their smartphones and other mobile devices away.
+While confiscating or removing them from the classroom is one approach, it might not always be the most effective.
+More and more teachers are experimenting with ways to integrate mobile learning into their lesson plans.
+Continue reading to learn how mobile learning can benefit education in and out of the classroom.

-So, rather than trying to ban something that at this point has become as necessary to young people as oxygen, innovative teachers and technology startups are figuring out how to turn these potential sources of distraction into potent educational devices.
+So, rather than trying to ban something that is so necessary, innovative teachers and technology startups are figuring out how to turn these potential sources of distraction into potent educational devices.

 Educational Apps Outside of the Classroom

 Students have an array of learning styles, and each student has a style that works best for them.
 Luckily, the array of educational apps that have been designed can reach students no matter what their learning style is.
 For students that learn better on their own rather than in a social setting, or need extra support outside of the classroom, there are numerous apps available to assist them.

 EdX, for example, brings over 2,000 classes from the world’s top universities to students’ smartphones.
 Featuring video tutorials, study material handouts, and interactive quizzes, EdX enables advanced supplementary learning at an individual’s own pace.

 Khan Academy is another highly popular learning app that features video tutorials to drive home classroom studies.
 Khan Academy videos feature teachers describing their lessons in drawings on virtual blackboards, helping students and visual learning centers bring home maximum results.

 Likewise, Udemy is an extremely popular learning resource that offers over 100,000 classes from top instructors, interactive quizzes, and the ability to track student progress.